BetterBites - Healthy Recipe Mobile App and Responsive Web Design

 After

-Accessibility concerns were raised around limited dietary requirement options, which excluded some users.
-To address this, I added a text search box, allowing users to input and search for a wider range of dietary needs, making the feature more inclusive and flexible.
+Accessibility concerns arose from limited dietary options.
+I added a text search box, enabling users to input a wider range of needs, making the feature more inclusive and flexible.

 Before